 Artlandish Aboriginal Art Gallery is proud to showcase to the World one of the largest & most comprehensive online Galleries of Authentic Australian Aboriginal Paintings and Artefacts.

 Enjoy the wonderful talent of the artists presented, which reflects their country & a culture which is timeless.

 We constantly update the Aboriginal paintings and artworks pictured so please visit the site frequently or email us direct for specific information or particular artwork requirements.

 The Artlandish Online Gallery is the avenue through which collectors and art lovers both within Australia and Internationally are able to view Aboriginal art for sale as well as Aboriginal artefacts which we present in our Gallery in Kununurra, Far East Kimberley, Western Australia.

 This is a very beautiful part of Australia with Purnululu National Park (now World Heritage listed) just one of the attractions which make this remote region a mecca for tourists, anthropologists, authors and artists.

-It is the home of ochre (natural earth pigments) art, the original medium used by our Australian Aboriginal artists for cultural ceremonies (body paint) and artefact decoration.
+This area is the home of ochre (natural earth pigments) art, the original medium used by the first Indigenous Aboriginal people for cultural ceremonies (body paint) and artefact decoration.